Juliusz Słowacki Theatre

 Juliusz Słowacki Theatre (Teatr im.
-Juliusza Słowackiego w Krakowie) is a 19th-century Eclectic-style theatre and opera house located in the Old Town of Kraków, Poland, and a UNESCO World Heritage Site.
+Juliusza Słowackiego w Krakowie) is a historic, 19th-century Eclectic-style theatre and opera house located at 1 Świętego Ducha Square in the Old Town of Kraków, Poland, and a UNESCO World Heritage Site.
 Erected in 1893, it was modeled after some of the best European Baroque and Eclectic theatres such as the Palais Garnier in Paris.
 The theatre was named after Polish poet Juliusz Słowacki in 1909 and in 1978 was inscribed alongside the Historic Centre of Kraków into the World Heritage Register.

 History

 Designed by Jan Zawiejski, the theatre was erected on Holy Spirit Square (Plac Św.
 Ducha) in place of the former 14th century church and monastery of religious order 'Duchacy' or Order of the Holy Ghost (hence the name of the square).
 The church had been converted into a residential building due to secularization of the Polish male branch of the cloister in 1783.
 The city council of Kraków decided to demolish it in 1886 in order to make room for a new theatre.
 The church was dismantled in May 1892 – an event which caused much controversy, notably the emotive declaration of Polish painter Jan Matejko, that he would never exhibit his paintings in Kraków again.